sugaroidbot/sugaroid/docs/mdbook/src/adapters.md

 * `OkayAdapter`: Handles statements with a plain old okay
 * `ByeAdapter`: Destroys Sugaroid on bye
 * `TimeAdapter`: Provides time and time related functions except time conversion
-* `CurrencyAdapter`: Gives a random response, because Sugaroid tries not to say I don't know
+* `CurrencyAdapter`: Helps convert from one currency to another.
 * `LearnAdapter`: a specific adapter for learning responses
 * `TriviaAdapter`: Plays a short game of trivia
 * `WhoAdapter`: Handles statements with 'who' as one of the tokens